-To request a CEU certificate, please contact Sheila Davis, Director of Career Services at sdavis3@pacificcollege.edu.
+To request a CEU certificate, please contact Sheila Davis, Director of Career Services at HYPERLINK "mailto:sdavis3@pacificcollege.edu".sdavis3@pacificcollege.edu

 Prerequisites

 A student's entrance into the program begins with an assessment of the previously completed master's degree curriculum in comparison to Pacific's.
 Any substantial deficiencies are assigned as either pre-requisites to admission or co-requisites to the program of study.